About sexual development and behaviour in autistic children and teenagers

 - rub their genitals on objects or other people

-If your autistic child is behaving in sexually problematic ways and you think it’s because of sensory issues, it’s important to reduce the risk of any inappropriate sexual behaviour.
+If your autistic child is behaving in sexually problematic ways and you think it’s because of sensory issues, it’s important to reduce the risk of inappropriate sexual behaviour.

 You can do this by helping your child understand that touching others is not OK unless they’ve asked the other person first and the other person has said it’s OK.
 And that it’s never OK if the other person is a younger child.